-Bushman designed one large, high capacity table as opposed to the two smaller independent tables that were previously used.
-Based on projected loads, the tilt table was built with a drive-on platform, 11 feet wide and 40 feet long, and with enough capacity to tilt loads weighing up to 150,000 pounds.
+Bushman designed one large, high capacity table as opposed to the two smaller independent lift tilt tables that were previously used.
+Based on projected loads, the lift tilt table was built with a drive-on platform, 11 feet wide and 40 feet long, and with enough capacity to tilt loads weighing up to 150,000 pounds.

 The table had to be mounted outside and above grade, due to local flooding concerns in Florida.
 In its folded down position, the table is over three feet tall.
 E-One added the concrete ramps leading onto and off the table.